rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-ratio-and-proportional-reasoning/Introduction_Ratio/index.md

 ---
 title: "01 Introduction to Ratio"
-description: "Ratios are associations between quantities and can be expressed in multiple ways.
-They can be represented using diagrams, sentences, and numbers.
-Ratios can also be written as fractions.
-Additionally, ratios can be simplified by finding the highest common factor.
-Another concept related to ratios is part-to-part and part-to-whole ratios, which involve the relationship between different parts of a whole."
+description: "Introduction to Ratio: This article explains what ratios are and how they can be represented using diagrams, sentences, and numbers.
+It also discusses the concept of part-to-part and part-to-whole ratios."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00